As our society progresses, we need more electricity and energy consumption for the betterment of our lives.

 Average Costs of Installing New Wiring, Rewiring and Switches

-In Singapore, there may be instances where you will need rewiring or install new wirings, such as a kitchen or home renovation projects.
-A typical HDB rewiring cost for the type of housing are:
+In Singapore, there may be instances where you will need rewiring or installing new wirings, such as kitchen or home renovation projects.
+A typical HDB rewiring cost for the type of housing is: